CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Notification-Applications.md

         "truncatedResult":false
     }

-## Manage Event Notification Integrations
+## Manage NetQ Event Notification Integrations

 You might need to modify event notification configurations at some point in the lifecycle of your deployment.
-Optionally, you might want to configure a proxy.

 ### Remove an Event Notification Channel